MTDOJRP/docs/docs/postals/postals.md

 sidebar_position: 1
 ---

-# What are postal codes?
+# What are Postal Codes?

 Postal codes are 4-digit identifiers for basically every possible location on the map that isn't a road.
 Looking for the Vinewood P.D.?
 The postal would be 7104 (as seen in the screenshot below)!